SphaeroX/EEZYbotARM-ESP32-Control/readme.md

 # EEZYbotARM MK2 Robot Control with ESP32

+This repository contains the code and information to control the EEZYbotARM MK2 robot arm using an ESP32 microcontroller.
+The EEZYbotARM MK2 and MK3 are open-source 3D-printable robot arms that can be found on Thingiverse.

 EEZYbotARM MK2 :https://www.thingiverse.com/thing:1454048

 EEZYbotARM MK3 :https://www.thingiverse.com/thing:2838859

-This repository contains the code and information to control the EEZYbotARM MK2 robot arm using an ESP32 microcontroller.
-The EEZYbotARM MK2 and MK3 are open-source 3D-printable robot arms that can be found on Thingiverse.

 ## Introduction

 The EEZYbotARM MK2 is a versatile and affordable robot arm that you can build using 3D-printed parts.
 It can be controlled via an ESP32 microcontroller, which serves as a web server for sending commands to the robot arm.
 The control interface is provided through the included `index.html` app.

-## Video
+## Videos

 https://youtu.be/PwJwjXMDmXA
 https://youtu.be/KiZO1xTcmOE